 Generally used in schools with high numbers of struggling or at-risk students, the flex model of blended learning emphasizes online content delivery.

-Teachers maintain classrooms, but students spend most of their time receiving individualized instruction through online resources and adaptive software instead of traditional lessons.
+Lessons, for the most part, remain in the classroom – but it becomes a blended learning environment.
+Students spend most of their time receiving individualized instruction through online resources and adaptive software instead of traditional lessons.

 Integrating the flex model typically takes buy-in from all stakeholders, and you must: